codebeat-nl/xtm1638/README.md

 ## About
-The TM1638 can be found in 8 digit, 7-segment LED displays which also incorporate 8 buttons as well as bi-colored red and green LEDs.
-This wrapper class library allows you to control the module with ease, using MCU's optimal direct port access on AVR's or in "Arduino library compatible mode" on any other 'Arduino'.
+The TM1638 can be found in combination of 8 digit, 7-segment LED displays which also incorporate 8 buttons as well as bi-colored red and green LEDs.
+This library allows you to control the module with ease, using MCU's optimal direct port access on AVR's or in "Arduino library compatible mode" on any other 'Arduino'.
 Usage demo sketches included.

 ## Features
 - Significantly faster than existing implementations (see also benchmark results below)
+- Low latency
 - Configurable ports and pins
-- Optimized arithmic operations
+- Optimized arithmic operations (ASM for AVR), shiftdivide for C++
-- SuperB speed on ATMEL AVR by using direct port access
+- SuperB speed on ATMEL/MicroChip AVR by using direct port access and assembler
+- Optional 8 byte segment cache
+- FastGPIO compatibility (see also xtm1638.config.h)
 - Auto detection when compiling for optimal configuration
+- Cool gauge feature, gauge functionality to be able to display bars, (battery) status, VU-meter, etc
-- Arduino library compatible mode (use it on any 'Arduino')
+- Runs on any Arduino with auto compatible mode
 - Easy to use class methods
-- Light weight, small memory footprint
+- Light weight, small memory footprint (can vary by used compile settings, Arduino IDE and library)
 - Compiler configuration messages when compiling
-- Configuration file included
+- Configuration file included (no need to change class files)
-- Example, usage sketches/demo's included
+- 5 Examples, usage sketches/demo's included

 ## Application usage cases
-- Counters and clocks which requires low latency
+- Counters which requires low latency, for example gear control
-- Gear control
+- Clocks
+- Battery equipment - indicator
+- Amplifiers, general display and/or VU-meter indicator

+## Benefits
-- Performing other time critical tasks on the same MCU
+- Ideal to performing other time critical tasks on the same MCU
 - Use it on a low memory capacity MCU such as ATTiny85